tecfu/tty-table/README.md

 - Optional callbacks on column values
 - Header, body column alignment
 - Padding
-- Pass rows as either arrays or objects
+- Passing of rows as either arrays or objects
 - Colors (not supported in browser)
 - [Footer](https://github.com/tecfu/tty-table/issues/6)
 - [Works in the browser as well as nodejs](https://cdn.rawgit.com/tecfu/tty-table/master/examples/browser-example.html)